PatrickGBecker/daily-dispatch/README.md

 - As a user I should be able to find articles based on the genre that I’m most interested in (arts, business, fashion, food, etc.).

 - As a user, I should be able to look at individual article details when I click on the article title.

+## Future Features

+- Add end-to-end testing of all happy/sad paths.

+- Make drop-down menu dynamic.

+- Add a default NYTimes image when the server fails to render correct response.

 ## API Set-Up

 [NYTimes API Set-Up Instructions](https://gist.github.com/PatrickGBecker/68228e072bd4d0e950c372db7ceaa1f3)